Speeding Up Xcode Builds

 The Apple iOS test simulator lets you test across different software and hardware combinations (but only from a Mac).
 By using Physical Size or Pixel Accurate window sizes, you can reduce both the size of your tests and the time it takes for them to complete.
-Ultimately, these configuration changes use less resources and help prevent tests from slowing down while simulating pixel-perfect iPhone readers that no one will ever see.
+These configuration changes use less resources and help prevent tests from slowing down simulating pixels that no one will ever see.

 You can find configuration instructions here: Adjusting the Xcode iPhone simulator scale and size